JoliviaN4/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step-by-step

-1. Sign in to dc-1 through Remote Desktop.
+1. Sign in to dc-1 through Remote Desktop
-2. Wait for the Windows Server desktop to load.
+2. Wait for the Windows Server desktop to load
-3. Confirm that Server Manager opened successfully.
+3. Confirm that Server Manager opened successfully
-4. Verify the server was ready for further setup.
+4. Verify the server was ready for further setup

 Explanation:
  Server Manager is the main administrative tool used to install server roles and manage Windows Server services.